Open Gromov-Witten theory without Obstruction: Introduction

-To define a numerical invariant there is one more step, that was only implicit in \cite{W}.
-The $BV$ quantizaton of Chern-Simons theory leads to a measure on the moduli space of flat connections that is defined up to an exact form (see \cite{CS}).
-The partition function is given by the integral of this measure on the moduli space of flat connections.
-Instead to integrate on the whole moduli space of flat connections, we can actually do a little better, and integrate over any connected component of it.
-The moduli space of abelian flat connections can be identified with the set of $\text{Hom}(H_1(L, \Z), U(1))$, and its connected components are given by the fibers of the map
+To define a numerical invariant it is necessary one more step, which was only implicit in \cite{W}.
+The $BV$ quantizaton of Chern-Simons theory leads to a measure on the moduli space of flat connections which is defined up to an exact form (see \cite{CS}).
+The partition function is obtained from the integration of this measure on the moduli space of flat connections.
+Let us focus on the abelian case.